-Updated: A guide on how to use ADB Sideload to Install ROMs and Mods On Android: Android SDK is a set of tools that are instrumental in the development of Android applications.
-One of such a tool is ADB which ensures a smooth flow of data between your computer and Android device.
+The Android SDK is a package of development tools that are important in the creation of Android apps.
+One such tool is ADB which ensures a smooth flow of data between your computer and Android device.
 To use the tool for your Android device, you need to enable USB Debugging.

 To enable that, you have to activate the Developer Options by tapping on the Build Number seven times consecutively from Settings> About Phone.
-The USB debugging options make a port accessible from ADB to Android device.
+The USB debugging options make a port accessible from ADB to an Android devices.
 Android 4.3.1 Jellybean introduced a new mode wit ADB called Sideload Mode.

 ADB Sideload is used to install Zip files using the command line of ADB so that ROMs and Mods can be installed as per requirements.
 There are various ways to install ROMs on your device, but Sideload mode is the best option if your device contains only the internal memory and the device is bricked.
 The following is a guide on how to use ADB Sideload to install ROMs and Mods in Android.